teamatldocker/crowd/README.md

 > Subapplication will not be accessible anymore.
 Crowd will run under root context under http://youdockerhost/

+# More In-Depth Features

+The full feature list is documented here as this image is feature identical with the atlassian example: [Readme.md](https://bitbucket.org/atlassianlabs/atlassian-docker/src/ee4a3434b1443ed4d9cfbf721ba7d4556da8c005/crowd/?at=master)

 # Support & Feature Requests

 Leave a message and ask questions on Hipchat: [blacklabelops/hipchat](https://www.hipchat.com/geogBFvEM)